qolver/Mortgage-Valuation/README.md

 	1. Calibrate CIR Process
 			MAXIMUM LIKELIHOOD ESTIMATION OF THE COX-INGERSOLL-ROSS PROCESS: THE MATLAB IMPLEMENTATION
 			----Kamil Klad´ıvko
-		CIRestimation.m, CIRobjective1.m and CIRobjectiv2.m are matlab files discussed in the above paper.
+		CIRestimation.m, CIRobjective1.m and CIRobjectiv2.m are matlab files discussed in the above paper Calibration.xlsx contains some sample calibrated parameters
 	2. Simulate Short Rates Using Calibrated Parameters
 	3. Simulate Cash Flows Using Richard Roll Model (Prepayment Model)

-	4. Calculate Present Value, Duration and Convexity for the Mortgage Pool
+	4. Calculate Present Value, Duration and Convexity for the Mortgage Pool The Valuation Notebook covers all the functions and some graphics.